 KO of one of your characters.

-to steal from one of your own characters.
+Steal from one of your own characters.

 immobilizing one of you own characters.